 Pay attention to where the camera is located on your smartphone or tablet so that it is not covered by the mount.

 For all types of cameras, make sure that the charging socket or the socket for a power supply unit is not covered so that you can charge it while you are using it.

 Normal tripods make it difficult for you to tilt the camera completely downwards.
 So the camera is never completely parallel to the ground.
 However, this is not noticeable if the tripod has a sufficient tilt angle.
 Make sure that the camera is tilted down between two legs and that no tripod leg is in the picture.

-Typical set-up with camera on tripod connected to a laptop
+Typical set-up with a camera on tripod with a bracket connected to a laptop